Rentib/cliff.nvim/README.md

 # cliff.nvim

 Plugin that moves the cursor up/down until it almost falls off the cliff.
-Idk I can't write READMEs.
+The principle is very simple.
+If the cursor is positioned at position `(row, column)` then after calling `cliff.go_down` or `cliff.go_up` the cursor will move to the furthest row such that every line in between either is of length larger than `column` or every line is smaller than `column`.

 ## Installation